twrobel/bikesto/bikesto/terms-and-conditions.md

-9.9 In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us by email at  support.lask.studio@gmail.com  or by post to:
+9.9 In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us by email at {{site.company_support_email}}  or by post to:

-LaskStudio
+{{site.company}}